piragi/fuzigrad/README.md

 Implementation of a autograd in python for educational purposes.

 ## Roadlist:
-- Scalars
+- **First trained network!**
-    - Basic Math
 - Tensors
     - Matmul
+    - MLops
     - Broadcasting
 - Activation functions
-- CUDA? or anything going metal
+- OpenCL support for basic concepts